Anything you consider household hazards for an infant or small child are also dangerous for your dog.

 If you have the time for a more effective "cure," you can train your dog not to chew, or even approach, electrical cords.

 This is an attention-intensive process, as you'll have to observe her whenever she is awake.
 Be alert to "quiet" times.
 She may simply be asleep, but she may also have found something new to enjoy.
+Keep a close watch on your dog, or keep her on a leash attached to you.

 Combine some or all of these techniques to ensure that she never succumbs to these indoor and outdoor household hazards.